-Civil Form 4, Disclosure Statement
+Civil Form 4, Nongovernmental Corporate Disclosure Statement

-DISCLOSURE STATEMENT LOCAL RULE 7.1.1
+NONGOVERNMENTAL CORPORATE PARTY/INTERVENOR DISCLOSURE STATEMENT LOCAL RULE 7.1.1

-[This form is to be completed and filed only by parties that are nongovernmental corporations, partnerships, or limited liability companies.
+[This form is to be completed and filed only by parties and intervenors that are nongovernmental corporations, partnerships, or limited liability companies.
 Check the appropriate box(es).]